A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 I try to manage my budget so that it never takes up more than 40% of the total.
 That usually makes it the top or second-most costly activity in my budget, depending on digital media spend.
 This is still fairly conservative, especially if I look at the B2C side, which often spends up to 70% of budget on events.

 But I still want to keep events in check, because contrary to what people outside of marketing think, the event does not start at 9 am on the day of the event and finish by 5 pm that afternoon.
 It started weeks earlier, and, done well, there will be 4-5 days of follow-up to make sure you get value out of your investment.
-Putting on a good show does not drive business in itself.
+Putting on a good show does not drive business in itself, the event marketing does.

 On the flip side, if you are in a situation — like many are these days — where you are being asked to do more with less money, and you are able to bring numbers to the table proving the value of your activities, it will lead to a completely different discussion.